 - Objects that can be symbolized on your map can come from persisted data (feature data, such as roads and parcels in a geodatabase) and transient data (graphics, such as data coming through a web socket).
 For details, see Features and graphics, and Symbols and renderers.

-Online maps and scenes
+Online with web maps and web scenes